 In the afternoon cruise across Nassau Bay into the remote archipelago that includes Cape Horn National Park.
 Weather and sea conditions permitting, go ashore on the windswept island that harbors legendary Cape Horn (Cabo de Hornos).
 Discovered in 1616 by a Dutch maritime expedition -- and named after the town of Hoorn in West Friesland -- Cape Horn is a sheer 425-meter (1,394-foot) high rocky promontory overlooking the turbulent waters of the Drake Passage.
 For many years it was the only navigation route between the Pacific and Atlantic, and was often referred to as the "End of the Earth."
 The park was declared a World Biosphere Reserve by UNESCO in 2005.
 The Chilean navy maintains a permanent lighthouse on the island, staffed by a lightkeeper and his family, as well as the tiny Stella Maris Chapel and modern Cape Horn Monument.

 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.

-Shipboard accommodation; all meals onboard the ship; whiskey and hot cocoa on excursions; most wine, beverages, and liquors onboard the ship.
+Shipboard accommodations; all meals onboard the ship; most wine, beverages, and liquors onboard the ship.
 Subject to change without notice.

 Airfare; travel insurance; items of a personal nature such as internet; gratuities to ship’s crew; port tax, migration fee, National Park fee; fuel surcharge may apply.